What the Constitution Means to Me: Productions

 What the Constitution Means to Me was first produced at the Wild Project, in Summerworks, Clubbed Thumb's (New York City) festival for new plays in June to July 2017 in a co-production with True Love Productions.
 Schreck was contracted by True Love Productions in their new play commissioning program, writing What the Constitution Means to Me for her submission.

-The play was presented at Berkeley Repertory Theatre, California, from May 3, 2018 to June 17, 2018.
-Schreck starred, with Danny Wolohan as the moderator "Danny", and direction by Oliver Butler.
+The play was presented at Berkeley Repertory Theatre, California, from May 3, 2018 to June 17, 2018 with direction by Oliver Butler.
+Schreck starred, with Danny Wolohan as the moderator "Danny", and Anaya Naomi Matthews ("Anaya") and Wisdom Kunitz ("Wisdom") rotating the role of the featured high school debater.

 An Off-Broadway production of the play premiered at the New York Theatre Workshop on September 12, 2018 and closed there on November 4, 2018 (in an extension of one week), before moving to the Greenwich House on November 27, 2018 where it closed on December 30, 2018.
 The play was again directed by Oliver Butler, and the cast featured Heidi Schreck, along with Mike Iveson as the moderator, and Rosdely Ciprian and Thursday Williams as the play's featured high school debaters.

 A limited Broadway run of the play began on March 14, 2019 in previews at the Hayes Theatre, with the official premiere on March 31.
 The run was extended to July 21, 2019.
 Directed again by Oliver Butler, the cast features Heidi Schreck, Mike Iveson, Rosdely Ciprian, Thursday Williams, and Ben Beckley.
 The production's Broadway run was again extended in April 2019 to a final closing date of August 24, 2019.

 An engagement of the play, starring Schreck, took place at Washington D.C.'s Kennedy Center (Eisenhower Theater) from September 11, 2019 to September 22, 2019.

 The play ran at the Mark Taper Forum in Los Angeles from January 12, 2020 to February 28, 2020, and then at Chicago's Broadway Playhouse March 4, 2020 to April 12, 2020 (closed prematurely due to the COVID-19 pandemic).
-The play is then expected to tour in the US, in Charlotte, Hartford, Philadelphia, Pittsburgh and others to be announced.
 This tour featured a new leading lady, taking the starring role that Schreck has performed.
 Maria Dizzia played the main part at the Los Angeles and Chicago venues.
 The text has been tweaked to reflect the fact that Dizzia is not Heidi, but only playing her.

+The show became the first straight play to tour after the beginning of the COVID-19 pandemic, beginning at the Guthrie Theater in Minneapolis and continuing to cities including Detroit, Boston, and Madison.
+This tour was led by Cassie Beck.

 On September 17, 2020, it was announced that the play would premiere on October 16, 2020 on Amazon Prime Video, having been filmed by Marielle Heller.